Shropshire Union Canal: Formation of the "Shropshire Union" company

 The Shropshire Union Railways and Canal Company was formed in 1846.
-The Ellesmere and Chester canals had amalgamated in 1813, and the absorption of the Birmingham and Liverpool Junction Canal by the Ellesmere and Chester Company was authorised by an Act of Parliament passed in 1845.
-A further Act, passed in 1846, changed the name of the company to the Shropshire Union Railways and Canal Company and authorised the acquisition of the Shrewsbury Canal and other canals in the east Shropshire network (linking modern-day Telford with the River Severn to the south at Coalport).
-Then (in 1847), the latter was taken over by the London and North Western Railway Company, which allowed the Shrewsbury Canal and the branch from Norbury Junction to decline.
+The Ellesmere and Chester canals had amalgamated in 1813, and the absorption of the Birmingham and Liverpool Junction Canal by the Ellesmere and Chester Company was authorised by the Ellesmere and Chester Canal Company Act 1845 (8 & 9 Vict. c. ii).
+A further Act of Parliament, passed in 1846, changed the name of the company to the Shropshire Union Railways and Canal Company and authorised the acquisition of the Shrewsbury Canal and other canals in the east Shropshire network, linking modern-day Telford with the River Severn to the south at Coalport.
+In 1847 the London and North Western Railway Company offered to lease the Shropshire Union network, and in exchange for giving up any aspirations to build more railways, the directors of the canal were given a free hand to manage the canals as they thought fit.

 1945 bank failure

 On 7 September 1945, the bank of the Llangollen branch of the canal failed near Sun Bank Halt, Denbighshire.
 Escaping water washed away a 40 yd section of the trackbed of the Ruabon to Barmouth railway line.
 A Great Western Railway mail and freight train was derailed, killing one person and injuring two others.
 The train's consist was entirely destroyed in the ensuing fire, with the exception of a brake van.